Troy House: History

 In 2009, proposals were put forward by a property developer to divide the house into residential units.
 The proposed enabling development would involve the construction of two new wings which were intended to accommodate more units than would be possible in the original house.
 Conservationists were divided over the proposals: Save Britain's Heritage concurred with the developer's analysis, others, including the Georgian Group expressed fears that the plans would constitute significant overdevelopment of the house and site.
 In 2015 Monmouthshire County Council funded a protected species survey required for consideration of the redevelopment proposals.
 As of 2017, the house remained empty, except for a caretaker.
 In June 2019, revised plans for the conversion of the house to flats, with two new blocks of flats as enabling development, which had been approved by the County Council in 2018, were rejected by the Welsh Government.
 The reason given was that the location of the property in a flood zone made it "highly vulnerable".

 According to a June 2019 newsreport, the property had been owned by Peter Carroll of Chepstow since the 1970s.
 In May 2020, the property was put up for auction, with a guide price between £200,000 and £250,000 but was described as "an almost total wreck" by Country Life magazine, confirmed by photographs of the interior.
-Despite the property's condition, it sold at auction for £1.35m.
+Despite its condition, Troy House sold for just over £1.35m.